"SUSTAINABILITY" ISN'T JUST A BUZZWORD HERE. IT'S A WAY OF LIFE.

 Learn more about our zero waste certification.

-- Our carrier oils are packaged in 8 oz. and 16 oz. plastic bottles made from 25 percent recycled plastic.
+- Our carrier oils are packaged in 8 oz. and 16 oz. plastic bottles made from 25 percent recycled plastic or recyclable amber glass bottles.

 - Our tins are made from materials containing at least 25 percent recycled metal.

 Our Shipping Materials

 All of our packaging and shipping materials are rigorously screened to ensure we're using the most environmentally responsible packaging available.
 We prioritize using lightweight, recycled content materials.
 Our shipping boxes are made from 100 percent post-consumer corrugated cardboard.
 Instead of excessive plastic bubble wrap and plastic air pillows, we use 100 percent recycled-content paper that is easily recyclable or biodegradable.
 The paper used for inserts, invoices, and brochures is 100 percent post-consumer recycled paper, and the plant-based packing peanuts used to protect glass are often salvaged from incoming shipments.

 Mountain Rose Herbs leads the industry in environmental stewardship, dedication to organic agriculture, fair trade practices, zero waste innovation, plant conservation efforts, and community support.
 Through this commitment, we hope to set a standard and encourage other businesses to care for the Earth as the Earth cares for us.